6.1.13 Managing Behaviour within Foster Homes

 - Foster carers also have the opportunities within their contact with both supervising social workers and social workers for the children they care for, to discuss issues of behaviour management both generally and specifically and if necessary there is access to external specialist agencies e.g. Children and Adolescents Mental Health Services (CAMHS).

 At the matching stage any known difficult behaviour should be considered together with any risk posed to the child/young person/or foster carers.
-Placement Plan/Placement Information Record, Chronology, Care Plan, Statutory Assessment/risk assessment and Individual Crisis Management Plan (ICMP) if available.
+Placement Plan, Chronology, Care Plan, Single Assessment/risk assessment and Individual Crisis Management Plan (ICMP) if available.

 Despite the emergency nature of unplanned admissions it is essential that they should be an element of matching, discussion and risk assessment.
 In line with current child care procedures, the placement agreement meeting should be held within 5 days of placement and the relevant background information provided to foster carers.
 Where appropriate an ICMP should be completed.